 President Bush Waves at Stevie Wonder

 Many of the internet rumors that went around during the Bush presidency had to do with supposed gaffes that somehow were to show a lower intelligence of the president.
 This story is another such story.
 Snopes listed this as false as well.
 As they reasoned, it is likely untrue as it was a very slight wave and from a distance, so it was likely meant for someone else.
 They even provide benefit of the doubt for the president, stating that the gesture of waving is an ingrained gesture of greeting, and something we might do even before thinking about it.
 This is even more so for a politician.
-As they state, this is likely more of a result of the caricature of President Bush then it is of his actual actions.’
+As they state, this is likely more of a result of the caricature of President Bush than it is about his actual actions.

 Mitt Romney’s Shoe Shine

 Snopes rates the photos above as real, but with an inaccurate description.
 The claim going with the photo is that while President Obama is a “man of the people” who fist bumps janitors, Governor Romney is one who will stop anywhere to get a shoe shine.
 What is actually happening in the Romney photograph is he is getting a security check before boarding a flight.
 The photo description has a pretty obvious liberal origin, and Snopes shows it to be false.